briankgraham/fetch-request-wrapper/readme.md

-# Fetch Wrapper for ES6
+# fetch-request-wrapper (A Fetch Wrapper for ES6/ES7)

 Fetch wrapper utilizing Async/Await.
 Returns an object with GET, POST, PUT, DELETE.